Rockjone-pixel/GenAI_ChatBot/README.md

 # 🤖 GenAIChatBot ~ RizzBot

 A document-aware, hallucination-resistant chatbot built with Gemini + LangChain + RAG + Embeddings.
-This chatbot answers your queries from uploaded PDF, DOCX, and TXT notes, and if the answer isn’t present in your notes, it falls back to Wikipedia with a disclaimer.
+This chatbot answers your queries from uploaded PDF notes, and if the answer isn’t present in your notes, it falls back to Wikipedia with a disclaimer.

-Features :-
+✨ Features

-Upload PDF, DOCX, or TXT notes and ask questions directly.
+📄 Upload PDF notes and ask questions directly.

-Uses Retrieval-Augmented Generation (RAG) to fetch answers from your notes.
+🔍 Uses Retrieval-Augmented Generation (RAG) to fetch answers from your notes.

-Falls back to Wikipedia search if the answer is not in the provided documents.
+🌍 Falls back to Wikipedia search if the answer is not in the provided documents.

-Beautiful Streamlit UI with custom chat bubbles and Lottie animations.
+💬 Beautiful Streamlit UI with custom chat bubbles and Lottie animations.

-Reduces hallucination problem of LLMs by making sources transparent.
+🧠 Reduces hallucination problem of LLMs by making sources transparent.

 🛠️ Tech Stack

-Language Model: Gemini 1.5 Flash (Google Generative AI)
+Language Model: Gemini 1.5 Flash
+ (Google Generative AI)

 Frameworks & Libraries: